ecivini/mlkem/README.md

 MLKEM is an implementation of the Modular Lattice-based Key Encapsulation Mechanism (MLKEM) following the [FIPS 203 public draft](https://csrc.nist.gov/pubs/fips/203/ipd), written in Rust.

 ## Improvements
-[x] add support for all key length.
+- [x] add support for all key length.
-[ ] make all operations work in constant time.
+- [ ] make all operations work in constant time.
-[ ] enforce dimensions with vectors (as of now it's not as robust as it should).
+- [ ] enforce dimensions with vectors (as of now it's not as robust as it should).
+- [ ] improve library interface.

 ## Getting Started